Dave-ts/Shell-PyMail/README.md

 PyMail has a builtin install command that should function on most Linux systems.
 The application will be installed to `/opt/shell_pymail` by way of simply copying the script to that location.
 Symbolic links will be created at `/usr/local/bin/pymail.sh` and `/usr/local/bin/pymail` as a matter of convenience.

-After running the install command you should change the ownership of all installed files to the user you wish to allow access to send email. `# chown -R <approved_user>:<approved_group> /opt/shell_pymail`
+Next you should change the ownership of all installed files to the user you wish to allow access to send email. `# chown -R <approved_user>:<approved_group> /opt/shell_pymail`

+Finally open `pymail.py` and change the line: `PERMITTED_USER_ID = 0` to match the user id of your approved user.

 This non-conventional install method is more a tool for myself and the way I use the script than anything.
 Installing this way allows the script to be used in environments where pip and/or git are not installed.
 The install should not be used if you are intending to import shell-pymail as a module.